Common Agricultural Policy: Hurting smaller farms

-Although most policy makers in Europe agree that they want to promote "family farms" and smaller scale production, the CAP in fact rewards larger producers.
+Although most policy makers in Europe agree that they want to promote "family farms" and smaller-scale production, the CAP in fact rewards larger producers.
 Because the CAP has traditionally rewarded farmers who produce more, larger farms have benefited much more from subsidies than smaller farms.
 For example, a farm with 1000 hectares, earning an additional €100 per hectare will make an additional €100,000, while a 10 hectare farm will only make an extra €1000, disregarding economies of scale.
 As a result, most CAP subsidies have made their way to large scale farmers.

 Since the 2003 reforms subsidies have been linked to the size of farms, so farmers get the same for a hectare of land regardless of how much land they own.
 So while subsidies allow small farms to exist, large farms tend to get the larger share of the subsidies.
 With the 2008 Health Check of the CAP, a first step was taken towards limiting CAP payments to very large landowners.

-The European Commissioner responsible for Agriculture and Rural Development Dacian Cioloş in his Public Hearing upon his nomination has showed his concern in small farms: "small holdings represent an important share, not only in the new Member States but also in South Europe".
-He has emphasized that a structural policy is needed "to modernize" small farms and to "develop existing opportunities in local markets", where there is "high demand for local products".
+The European Commissioner responsible for Agriculture and Rural Development Dacian Cioloş in his Public Hearing upon his nomination has shown his concern in small farms: "small holdings represent an important share, not only in the new Member States but also in South Europe".
+He has emphasised that a structural policy is needed "to modernise" small farms and to "develop existing opportunities in local markets", where there is "high demand for local products".